Joey Slotnick

 Joseph Slotnick (born October 2, 1968) is an American actor.
-He is known for roles in Twister (1996), Hollow Man (2000), Elevator (2011), The Single Guy (1995–1997), and Nip/Tuck (2003–2006).
+He is known for roles in Twister (1996), Blast from the Past (1999), Hollow Man (2000), Elevator (2011), The Single Guy (1995–1997), and Nip/Tuck (2003–2006).

 Life and career

-Slotnick was born in Chicago, Illinois and graduated from Chaparral High School in Las Vegas, Nevada.
-His film roles include computer industry pioneer Steve Wozniak in the film Pirates of Silicon Valley, and a part in the 1996 blockbuster Twister.
-In 2011 he completed the suspense film Elevator, in which he plays one of several people trapped in a New York elevator with an evil presence.
-Additionally, he was on the cast of the television shows Boston Public in 2000–2001, The Single Guy from 1995 to 1997, and Nip/Tuck from 2003 to 2006.
+Slotnick was born in Chicago, Illinois, and graduated from Chaparral High School in Las Vegas, Nevada.
+His film roles include computer industry pioneer Steve Wozniak in the film Pirates of Silicon Valley and a part in the 1996 blockbuster Twister.
+In 2011, he completed the suspense film Elevator, in which he plays one of several people trapped in a New York elevator with an evil presence.
+He was also in the cast of the television shows Boston Public in 2000–2001, The Single Guy from 1995 to 1997, and Nip/Tuck from 2003 to 2006.

 In 2009, Slotnick played Groucho Marx's role of Captain Jeffrey Spaulding in The Goodman Theatre's production of Animal Crackers.
 The performance was nominated for a Joseph Jefferson Award for best actor.

-Slotnick has logged several guest appearances on a number of popular television shows.
-He also does commercial work, ads for the NBA, 21st Century Insurance, Staples and Verizon Fios.
+Slotnick also does commercial work, including ads for the NBA, 21st Century Insurance, Staples and Verizon Fios.